 Lord Scriven: To ask Her Majesty's Government what representations they have made to the government of Bahrain concerning the transfer of Nabeel Rajab from the Ministry of Interior Hospital to Jau Prison; whether that government has indicated to them why the transfer took place; and what assessment they have made of his treatment.

-Lord Hylton: To ask Her Majesty's Government what discussions they have had with the government of Bahrain following the cancellation of Sheikh Isa Qassim's citizenship.
+Lord Scriven: To ask Her Majesty's Government on what date they last raised concerns with the government of Bahrain over the case of Nabeel Rajab.

-Hilary Benn: To ask the Secretary of State for Foreign and Commonwealth Affairs, what recent representations he has made to his counterparts in the Bahrain Government on the treatment of (a) Ebtisam Al-Sayegh and (b) Mohammed Khalil al Shakouri.
+Hilary Benn: To ask the Secretary of State for Foreign and Commonwealth Affairs, what representations he has made to the Government of Bahrain on its treatment of the family of Sayed Alawdaei.

 Leo Docherty: ...of energetic and ambitious global engagement.
 I saw a good example of that last weekend—I refer hon.
 Members to my entry in the Register of Members’ Financial Interests—when I travelled to Bahrain with several other hon.
 Members to see work being done on the new Royal Naval base, HMS Juffair.
 It is a remarkable facility, which will accommodate the four mine...